pablo-a/velib/README.md

 Paris has a new bike sharing system since early 2018.
 We gather data from its public API to be able to visualize it.

 This software contains utility for :
-- fetching real time velib data from their API (Python)
+- A Web server that fetch data, store it & sync client.
-- A Web server that synchronize the front with new data.
+- The sync with client is made using a websocket.
 - displaying it in real time with google maps & heatmap layers (HTML, CSS, JS)